FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 | Profit split ceiling | 95% | 90% | FundedNext |

-Choose FundedNext if: cost efficiency across multiple challenge attempts is your priority, you want the highest profit split ceiling, and you are comfortable with a four-year track record.
+Choose FundedNext if: cost efficiency is priority, you want the highest profit split ceiling, and you are comfortable with a four-year track record.

-Choose FTMO if: payout track record depth, dedicated Australian entity, and the most transparent public payout ledger are what matter to you, and you are willing to pay 30 to 50 percent more for those features.
+Choose FTMO if: payout track record depth, dedicated Australian entity, and transparent public payout ledger matter most.

 The scam accusations, addressed honestly

-Type "FundedNext" into YouTube and you will see multiple videos with titles like "Is FundedNext a SCAM?", "Don't Buy FundedNext Challenge Before Watching This", and Reddit threads titled "FUNDEDNEXT BAD EXPERIENCE".
-ForexPeaceArmy has a recent review accusing the firm of "essentially stealing accounts".
+Type "FundedNext" into YouTube and you will see multiple videos with titles like "Is FundedNext a SCAM?".
 None of the competing reviews I have read address these directly.
 This one will.

 Category 1: Drawdown rule violations